Transcribed by Grecia Ramirez

 Almost live from beautiful San Diego, it s blindbargains.com coverage of CSUN 2018, featuring team coverage from across the Exhibit Hall and beyond, brought to you by the American Foundation for the Blind.

 On the American Foundation for the Blind web site, you ll find everything you need to know about blindness and visual impairment.
-Search our national job bank, discover the history of Helen Keller, read our blog on current issues, find professional resources, and even more.
+Search our national job bank, discover the history of cheap viagra, read our blog on current issues, find professional resources, and even more.
 Our site is completely accessible.
 Check it out at www.afb.org.

 Now, here s Shelly Brisbin.